yusen-luan/tp/docs/UserGuide.md

   * **Grades:** Use `g/ASSIGNMENT_NAME:SCORE` to update an existing grade.
 The assignment must already exist for the student, otherwise an error will be shown.
 This only updates that specific assignment's grade, leaving other grades unchanged.
   * **Attendance:** Use `w/WEEK_NUMBER:STATUS` to update attendance for a specific week (1-13).
 Status can be `present`, `absent`, or `unmark` (to remove the attendance record).
 This only updates that specific week's attendance, leaving other weeks unchanged.
 * Module codes must be entered in uppercase as the validation is case-sensitive (e.g., `CS2103T` not `cs2103t`)
-* Editing consultations should still follow the same format as in the `add` command
+* Editing consultations should follow the same format as in the `add` command, and must not contain duplicate consultation entries in the same command.
+Duplicate entries will result in: `Duplicate consultation detected: [date time].
+Please remove duplicates and try again.`
 </box>

 <box type="warning" seamless>